OrdnanceSurvey/ios-sdk-demo-mapkit-conversion/README.md

 #### Download ordnancesurvey-ios-sdk

-- Download the latest ordnancesurvey-ios-sdk static framework TBC
+- Download the latest ordnancesurvey-ios-sdk framework from [www.ordnancesurvey.co.uk](https://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/pro/ios-sdk.html)
 - Unzip the SDK into the `StaticFrameworks` directory at the root of the project

 <pre>